OBF/obf-docs/Affiliated-Project-Policy.md

 participation, including projects executed under the OBF umbrella, and other projects considered active and interesting to the wider bioinformatics community.
-They may be listed and described on the OBF wiki so long as it is evident that they do not have an official affiliation with the OBF as per the ones defined here.
+They may be listed and described on the OBF website so long as it is evident that they do not have an official affiliation with the OBF as per the ones defined here.

 ## Community voting on project status